anonymous-submission-cikm1121/crisis-tweet-mtdaan/README.md

 **Purpose of the model**: Train a classifier using past crisis-events where plenty of data is available and generalize it to a new crisis-event with **zero** data.

 ### Why use this method?
-- Unsupervised (no labeled target data is needed)
+- Unsupervised (no target data is needed)
 - Uses Multi-Task Learning to create a better generalizable model for the Low-Resource Crisis-Related Web Data (Tweets)
 - Interpretable Predictions